 Military Tuition Assistance (TA) is a benefit paid to eligible members of the Army, Navy, Marines, Air Force, and Coast Guard for voluntary off-duty education programs.
 Each service has its own criteria for eligibility, obligated service, application process and restrictions.
-It can be applied for through the service member's local education office.
-Students should be aware that their application for each class must be approved before beginning that class.
+It can be applied for through the service member's education office (located on their base).
+Students should be aware that their application for each class must be approved before the official start date of the class.